16 - 21 June 2024

 Univ. of Toronto (Canada)

 Aditya Khandelwal is an undergraduate student at the University of Toronto, where he is pursuing a Bachelor of Science in astronomy and physics.
 His primary research focus revolves around astronomical instrumentation.
-Aditya's previous work includes the characterization of modern sCMOS (scientific complementary metal-oxide-semiconductor) detectors for applications in optical astronomy.
-He has also contributed to the design of an interference-detecting telescope aimed at radio frequency interference (RFI) detection and mitigation in radio astronomy.
+Aditya's previous work includes the characterization of modern sCMOS (scientific complementary metal-oxide-semiconductor) detectors for applications in optical astronomy and designing a radio frequency interference detecting system for RFI mitigation in radio astronomy.
+He is currently working on a multi-object spectrograph that uses a digital micromirror device.

 Presenter/Author